 Little did I know the Marines where hatching a plan to get me to the US.
 It was very difficult to understand what the Marines where saying because they are always stressing about operational security, or as they say “OPSEC”.
 To accomplish this they talk in brevity.
-They made mention of a women they contact at NOWZAD, they referred to her as “Harriet Tubman”.
-This is not her real name of course……..OPSEC!
-They started to refer to me as the “package”, and talking to Sharif’s “fixers” and drivers and coordinating all the logistics.
-Moving me over lines of communication was going to be tuff, they called this movement the “under ground railroad”.
+They made mention the contact at NOWZAD and they started to refer to me as the “package”, and talking to Sharif’s “fixers” and drivers and coordinating all the logistics.
+Moving me over lines of communication was going to be tuff, they called this movement the “underground railroad”.
 I had no idea what they were talking about but it sounded like one hell of an adventure and I was all in!

-Knuckles finally did arrive safely at the shelter after an incredibly long and hard journey from Southern Afghanistan and we were able to send him home to his soldier in April 2012
+Knuckles finally did arrive safely at the Nowzad shelter after an incredibly long and hard journey from Southern Afghanistan and we were able to send him home to one of those soldiers in April 2012.